auth0/docs/articles/api/management/v2/create-m2m-app.md

 # Create and Authorize a Machine-to-Machine Application

-You complete the configuration in the Auth0 [Dashboard](${manage_url}) the first time you want to get a token for the Management API.
-You won't have to do this again, unless you create a new tenant.
-We recommend creating one exclusively for authorizing access to the Management API, instead of reusing another one you might have.
+The first time you get a token for the Management API is when you complete the configuration in the Auth0 [Dashboard](${manage_url}).
+You won't have to do this again unless you create a new tenant.
+We recommend that you create a token exclusively for authorizing access to the Management API instead of reusing another one you might have.

-To create and authorize a Machine to Machine Application for the Management API:
+To create and authorize a Machine-to-Machine Application for the Management API:

 1. Go to [the API Explorer tab of your Auth0 Management API](${manage_url}/#/apis/management/explorer)
 2. Click the button __Create & Authorize a Test Application__.
 A new application has been created and it's authorized to access the Management API.